 The Ryoba 2436515 Dovetail Saw is our pick as the best overall dovetail saw.
-This saw features impulse-hardened teeth that will last many years with proper care.
-This double-edged saw can make several types of accurate cuts and is a modern variation of the Japanese pull-stroke saw.
+It features impulse-hardened teeth that will last many years with proper care.
+This double-edged saw can make several accurate cuts and is a modern variation of the Japanese pull-stroke saw.

 We enjoyed using the Ryoba 2436515 Dovetail saw and were amazed at the accurate cuts we could make.
-The only real downside was there are no English instructions.
+The only real downside was there were no English instructions.
 Some people may not like how much patience is required to cut.
-It cuts very slow and trying to rush it can result in broken teeth.
+It cuts very slowly, and trying to rush it can result in broken teeth.

 2. Dozuki “Z” Saw 7029 Dovetail Saw

-The Z-saw Dozuki 7029 is our choice for runner-up for the best dovetail saw.
+The Z-saw Dozuki 7029 is our runner-up for the best dovetail saw.
 This saw is ideal for precision joinery, and you can use it to make extremely accurate cuts.
-The rigid back handle helps you always keep a firm grip while manipulating the high carbon steel blade.
+The rigid back handle helps you keep a firm grip while manipulating the high-carbon steel blade.
 The blades are removable for easy cleaning and replacement.

 3. Okada Japanese Saw 110/7010 Dovetail Saw – Best Value

 The Okada Japanese saw 110/7010 is our choice for best for the money.
-This saw is smaller and more affordable than the Dozuki, but in many ways, it is the same.
-It features an easy to remove blade, which helps when it needs cleaning or replacing.
-It’s lightweight yet well balanced, and the rigid back helps you keep a firm grip during delicate, precise cuts.
-The saw is extremely durable, and it’s likely only the blade will ever need repair or replacement.
+It is smaller and more affordable than the Dozuki but is the same in many ways.
+It features an easy-to-remove blade, which helps when it needs cleaning or replacing.
+It’s lightweight yet well-balanced, and the rigid back helps you keep a firm grip during delicate, precise cuts.
+The saw is extremely durable, and only the blade will need to be replaced.

-The downside to the Okada Mini-Dozuki Panel Saw is that it is quite small.
-Especially when compared to the top two saws on this list.
-Shallow cuts, little more than two inches are all that’s possible with this precision saw.
-Another problem it has is it’s slow and only suitable for softer woods.
+The Okada Mini-Dozuki Panel Saw’s downside is that it is too small, especially when compared to the top two saws on this list.
+Shallow cuts, less than 2 inches, are all that’s possible with this precision saw.
+Another problem is that it’s slow and only suitable for softer woods.
 Harder woods tend to dull the teeth quickly.

 4. IRWIN Tools 213104 Dovetail Saw

-The IRWIN Tools 213104 is an extremely lightweight saw that features a comfortable polymer handle and a 7¼-inch flexible blade.
+The IRWIN Tools 213104 is a lightweight saw that features a comfortable polymer handle and a 7¼-inch flexible blade.
 It has a 22-tooth count, and it’s exceptionally sharp.
-We found it works well for all types of cuts and excels in interior trim work.
+We found it works well for all cuts and excels in interior trim work.

-The primary downside of the IRWIN Tools 213104 Dovetail Saw is that there are no replacement blades available.
+The primary downside of the IRWIN Tools 213104 Dovetail Saw is that no replacement blades are available.
 Once the teeth on the saw begin to dull, you will need to purchase a new saw.
-While we appreciate a flexible saw, we felt this one flexed a bit too much and comes across as flimsy.
+While we appreciate a flexible saw, we felt this one flexed a bit too much and came across as flimsy.

 5. Robert Larson Two Cherries Dovetail Saw

-There are a few negative aspects to the Robert Larsen Two Cherries 10” Brass Dovetail Saw as well.
-The blade dulls very quickly, and after a few cuts, we noticed that the handle felt loose, and there is no way to tighten it.
+The Robert Larsen Two Cherries 10” Brass Dovetail Saw has a few negative aspects.
+The blade dulls very quickly, and after a few cuts, we noticed that the handle felt loose, and there was no way to tighten it.
 The blade is too large for the number of teeth per inch, and while we found a few good uses for it, it was neither precise enough for intricate work nor sharp enough for large cutting jobs to keep around.

 6. Spear & Jackson 9540B-91 Traditional Brass Back Tenon Saw

-The Spear & Jackson 9540B-91 Traditional Brass Back Tenon Saw is an old-fashioned style saw that features a high carbon steel blade for extra sharpness and durability.
+The Spear & Jackson 9540B-91 Traditional Brass Back Tenon Saw is an old-fashioned saw with a high carbon steel blade for extra sharpness and durability.
 The brass back helps reinforce the steel and adds to its attractive look.
 Universal teeth are perfect for general cuts and projects.

-While we were reviewing the Spear & Jackson 9540B-91 Traditional Brass Back Tenon Saw, we felt that the handle was a little too small.
-When cutting several boards, the handle could become uncomfortable and prevent you from finishing the job.
+While we reviewed the Spear & Jackson 9540B-91 Traditional Brass Back Tenon Saw, we felt the handle was too small.
+When cutting several boards, the handle becomes uncomfortable and prevents you from finishing the job.

 7. PAX Thomas Flinn 1776 10 Inch Variable Pitch Dovetail Saw

-The PAX Thomas Flinn 1776 10 Inch Variable Pitch Dovetail is a brand of saw made by Thomas Flinn of Sheffield England, the last traditional saw and plane makers in the UK.
+The PAX Thomas Flinn 1776 10 Inch Variable Pitch Dovetail is a brand of saw made by Thomas Flinn of Sheffield, England, which is the last traditional saw and plane maker in the UK.
 This saw features a variable pitch tooth design that begins with teeth at 20 TPI and ends with 10 TPI teeth.
 This variable pitch allows you to start cuts easier with one end of the saw while cutting faster using the other.
-This saw is hand sharpened and polished to a mirror finish.
+The Thomas Flinn saw is hand-sharpened and polished to a mirror finish.

 8. Rob Cosman’s Dovetail Saw

-The downside of Rob Cosman’s Dovetail Saw is that it’s unbelievably expensive.
-So much so, that it’s unlikely to be your first saw.
-Woodworkers that spend this kind of money on a saw know exactly what they are looking for and why.
+Rob Cosman’s Dovetail Saw’s downside is it’s unbelievably expensive.
+So much so that it’s unlikely to be your first saw.
+Woodworkers who spend this kind of money on a saw know precisely what they are looking for and why.

 Buyer’s Guide – How to Choose the Best Dovetail Saw